All Episodes

 It used to be the objective.

-We're doing covert special forces operations, as though that is a crime.
+We're doing covert special forces operations as though that is a crime.

-The people leaking this stuff, the people interpreting it, are pointing fingers at the U.S. and talking about how evil we are and how mean that we're doing secret operations, covert operations against the enemy.
+The people leaking this stuff, the people interpreting it, are pointing fingers at the U.S. and talking about how evil we are and how mean we're doing secret operations, covert operations against the enemy, that innocent civilians are being killed.

-The purpose of war, and anybody in the military who's honest with you will tell you this.
+The purpose of war, and anybody in the military who's honest with you will tell you this: the purpose of war, the objective of war, is to kill people and break things.

 It really is no more complicated than that.

-There's nothing heroic about dying for your country.
+George Patton said it: there's nothing heroic about dying for your country.

 The objective is to make the other guy die for his.